Post #2: Time to test the machine

 Planning for commissioning during and after detailed engineering stages

 • During detailed engineering stages, always keep in mind how you will install the equipment, how you will commission it, and how the customer will operate and maintain it.
-Prioritize commissioning and operation optimization over installation easiness and prioritize quality control and quality delivery over schedule.

-2. The coordination between stakeholders: contractors, project management team, and operations
+2. The coordination between stakeholders

 The customer’s operations team should be involved in the coordination talks between the main contractors, the project management team, and other stakeholders as soon as the final commissioning plan starts to be developed.
-This will help to get alignment during the execution itself of the different tests that the commissioning activities requires.
+This will help to get alignment during the execution itself of the different tests that the commissioning activities require.
 All parties will be on the same page since the planning stages, avoiding any kind of friction and helping to resolve potential conflicts even before they occur.

 Communication, communication, and more communication is the key to coordinate between all different groups and stakeholders in a project of this magnitude.

-3. Failures, Quality Control, and documentation of lessons learned during installation and commissioning
+3. Failures, Quality Control, and documentation of lessons learned

 Why?
 Because you have all the support around, and the conditions of your systems and subsystems, including the grid itself, are “test conditions”, so a failure should not have the impact that it may have when you are on the commercial operations’ stage.
-Not only that, from the vendors’ and contractors’ technical support on site, your operations team will learn how to deal with some failures with the help of the experts, better than any training program, and at no additional costs.
+Not only that, from the vendors’ and contractors’ technical support on site, your operations team will learn how to deal with some failures with the help of the experts — better than any training program, and at no additional costs.

 Expect and embrace failures during commissioning, learn from them, document them, add them to your risk management plan.